work-samples/global_id/README.md

 ```

 Even if we supported units in microseconds, that
-is still only about 1.5 trillion, leaving each node
+is still only about 1.5 trillion microseconds per year,
-with only 18,013 trillion possible  values instead of
+leaving each node with 18,013 trillion numbers possible values instead of
 18,014 trillion.

 There are about 30 billion milliseconds each year